hanztura/simple-word-unscrambler-game/README.md

 ## Update repo using git

-    > assuming we are saved the repo in directory Downloads
+    > assuming we saved the repo in directory Downloads

     ```bash
     cd Downloads/simple-word-unscrambler-game